WICG/file-system-access/EXPLAINER.md

 // ...

 // Retrieve a file you've opened before.
-Show's no filepicker UI.
+Show's no filepicker UI, but can show
+// some other permission prompt if the browser so desires.
 // The browser can choose when to allow or not allow this open. let file_id = "123"; // Some logic to determine which file you'd like to open let transaction = db.transaction(["filerefs"], "readonly");